sfilipco/memcached/README.md

-Slkcached
+Memcached
 ---------

-An implementation of some of the operations in the Memcached protocol.
+A rough implementation for a Memcached server.

 Compile and Run
 -------------
 ```
-   mkdir bin; cd bin; cmake ../; make; ./slkcached
+   mkdir bin; cd bin; cmake ../; make; ./memcached
 ```

 This will start a process on port 11311 that takes cache commands.